mycelial/mycelite/README.md

 +-----------+-----------------------+
 ```

-Configuration is persistent and written into \<database-filename\>-mycelite-config file.
+Configuration is persistent and written to a file at `\<database-filename\>-mycelite-config.

 #### Observing Synchronization